The social network

 That’s a lot of people who get to go home safe and sound after a trip to the beach!

 Details may change at any time.
-Please report any inaccurate information here
+Please verify with the event coordinator or venue before making plans or arrangements.
+If you see a mistake, report any inaccurate information here